smartGraphQL/PROgraphQL/README.md

 ## Usage with express-graphql

-Integrating the rules inside the validation rules will look like this, the limit will be manadatory, but the onSuccess and onError function are optional
+Integrating the rules inside the validation rules will look like this, the limit will be manadatory, but the onSuccess and onError function are optional:

 ```javascript
 const ruleCost = {